 Statutory requirements

-Contracts over $750,000 ($1.5 million for construction) require large businesses to submit and comply with a small business subcontracting plan, or risk ineligibility for award and potential penalties.
+Contracts over $900,000 ($2 million for construction) require non-small business prime contractors to submit and comply with a small business subcontracting plan or risk ineligibility and penalties.

 Overview

-FAR 19.702 establishes statutory requirements for subcontracting with small businesses on federal contracts exceeding the simplified acquisition threshold.
-It mandates that prime contractors provide maximum practicable opportunities for small business, veteran-owned, service-disabled veteran-owned, HUBZone, small disadvantaged, and women-owned small businesses to participate in contract performance.
-The regulation requires submission and negotiation of acceptable subcontracting plans for contracts and modifications above $750,000 ($1.5 million for construction) with subcontracting possibilities, except in specified cases.
-It also outlines consequences for failing to comply in good faith with subcontracting plans, including material breach and liquidated damages.
-Special provisions apply for mentor-protégé programs under both DoD and SBA, allowing certain developmental assistance costs to count toward subcontracting goals under approved agreements.
+FAR 19.702 establishes statutory requirements for subcontracting with small businesses in federal contracts exceeding the simplified acquisition threshold.
+It mandates that prime contractors provide maximum practicable opportunities for small business, VOSB, SDVOSB, HUBZone, SDB, and WOSB concerns to participate in contract performance.
+The section outlines when subcontracting plans are required, exceptions, consequences for non-compliance, and special provisions for mentor-protégé programs.

 Key Rules